Combat Engineering: Civilian Jobs After The Military

 Electrician

-An electrician works on and installs wiring in homes, businesses, factories, you name it.
-They work indoors, outdoors, on new construction, renovation, or new equipment installation.
-There are many levels to being an electrician including being a residential wireman, a journeyman electrician, and a master electrician.
-A combat engineer’s experience such as with wiring explosives can help in this position.
+There are several levels to being an electrician, including residential wireman, journeyman electrician, and master electrician.
+A combat engineer’s experience, such as with wiring explosives, can help in this position.

 Like the military, you need to have a high school diploma to get started.
-But, in many states you will have to pass an exam before you can start your apprenticeship.
+But in many states, you will have to pass an exam before you can start your apprenticeship.
 The best way to prepare for the exam and your career as an electrician is to take classes at your local junior college or vocational “trade” school, or training programs through your local electrician’s union.

 Apprenticeships can last a few years and will allow you to learn the trade and get prepared for going out on your own as an electrician.
-After you complete your apprenticeship, you will need to get your license in your state if you state requires that, or in your city or county if they require that.
+After you complete your apprenticeship, you will need to get your license in your state if your state requires that, or in your city or county if they require that.

 >> Find opportunities with job recruiters and staffing companies looking to assist veterans and military spouses.
 Get started today!